saprap1/ftp/README.md

 # TO DO LIST
+* try different models?
+* decide on best model
+* return the top 10 names
+* cron job/VM to run automatically
+* clean data because it is a mess lol
+* possible a twitter bot?

 * Add more x variables to improve accuracy (i.e. height and weight, missed games?, injuries?, pre-season rank of defense?, remove players with less than certain points or snaps?, played in last three consecutive games?)
 * Maybe increase sliding window to improve accuracy? (maybe window of 5)